-*This retreat has now passed, however, registration for Elephant Rock's 6th Annual Summer Solstice Retreat in 2018 will open in December, so make sure to join our email list for updates*
+*Registration for Summer Solstice will begin soon, so make sure to join our email list for updates*

 summer solstice retreat for writing & yoga